fikayo-sanni/ductape-docs/docs/import.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Quickstart: Adding Apps
+# ⁠ ⁠How to Add Apps

 Follow these steps to add and configure a new app (e.g., Paystack) in Ductape: